I get quite a few people contacting me asking what is Bangkok, Thailand’s rainy season like?

-They are usually planning on traveling to Bangkok sometime during Thailand’s rainy season, and they’re worried about the temperature, the wet and, of course, the inconvenience.
+They are usually planning on traveling to Bangkok sometime during Thailand’s rainy season, and they are worried about the temperature, the wet and, of course, the inconvenience.

-For instance, where I live in Bangkok it will pour down during rainy season once a day, and it’s usually late morning, early afternoon or early evening.
+For instance, where I live in Bangkok it will pour down during rainy season once a day, and it is usually during the late morning or early evening.
 It will come down so hard you can barely see three feet in front of your face and it will rain like that for 15 minutes.

 Of course, because it buckets it down you will get some flooding in some sois and roads.
-But….what was very strange to me when I first arrived here was how fast the water disappears.
+But….what was strange to me when I first arrived here was how fast the water disappears.
 Within 10-15 minutes, most of the standing water has gone.
 With the heat, the rest of it dries up in 30 minutes or so.

 And that’s it.
 Until tomorrow.

-As for the time period, obviously it does differ but, as a general rule, rainy season is classified as being from sometime in April till the end of October.
+As for the time period, obviously it does differ but, as a general rule, rainy season is classified as being from sometime in April/May till mid-October.

 And the best time to visit Thailand?
 November thru mid-March.
 It is much cooler, with hardly any rain and just more pleasant temperatures and weather to walk around in.